ChessLogical/Sled-Ops/README.md

 11/ refined to get warnings out, still untested and also a critical time in the dev because from here it can fork out to be very different things.

 12// could have jumped from 11 many different ways.
-I went with askama template engine because it is simple and compiles the templates into rust code which is super nice.
+I went with askama template engine.
+Why?
+Compile-Time Safety: Askama templates are compiled into Rust code at build time, which ensures that any errors in the templates are caught early.
+This can lead to fewer runtime errors and more reliable code.
+Performance: Because Askama templates are compiled into Rust code, they can be highly optimized.
+The overhead of parsing and interpreting templates at runtime is eliminated, leading to faster execution.
 Just 1 of many possibilities, for now i will stick with it and dev from here.
-At any point anyone can go back to
-11 and jump into  other ways.
+At any point anyone can go back to 11 and jump in other directions. .